ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Replication Protocol Version

-The replication protocol version indicates the compatibility of replication for both backward compatibility and compatibility with additional replication features.
+The replication protocol version indicates the compatibility of replication.

-Altibase replication in LAZY mode ensures the Altibase replication backward compatibility because there is no change in major and minor versions of the replication protocol.
-However, it does not ensure compatibility with replication additional features including EAGER mode replication, because the patch version has been changed.
+Altibase 7.3 guarantees replication backward compatibility in LAZY mode because there are no changes in the major and minor versions of the replication protocol.
+However, it does not guarantee compatibility with replication additional features including EAGER mode, because the patch version of the replication protocol has been changed.

 > ###### Altibase Replication Backward Compatibility
 >